Customs tariff number, code number, commodity code, TARIC or HS code?

 1. Single tariffs (have only one tariff column)

-General information about the customs tariff number
+General information on the customs tariff number

 • Prohibitions and restrictions must be observed